-

 Herb Magic: Bountiful Burdock

-When I moved into my little cottage in the woods two years ago, one of the things I fell in love with was the abundance of plant life on the property that was ready for me to forage.
+When I moved into my little cottage in the woods three years ago, one of the things I fell in love with was the abundance of plant life on the property that was ready for me to forage.
 While derping around on my hillside, I noticed a lot of prickly little balls (get your minds outta the gutter, you filthy heathens) attaching themselves to my socks, shorts, and the dog.
 Naturally, I thought to myself, “Self, we gotta figure this one out.”
 They looked like thistles… sort of… but weren’t.
 Turns out I’ve got a bumper crop of burdock growing right in my back yard.
 It’s one of those cool…

 Magical Herbalism Recommended Reading List